MostPow3rful/School-Management/README.md

 ## 🦾 Features:
 - 🤘 App Contains Four Functionality : Create, Read, Update, Delete
 - 👊 Every Student/Employee Have Unique ID
-- 👌 Convert Students & Employees Data To JSON Format
+- 👌 Convert Students & Employees Data To JSON Format : You Can See Converted Data in JSON Directory
+- 🔬 System Log : You Can See log in log/log.log

 ## 🛡 Security:
 - 🤙 Prevented SQL Injection